-3. Students engage with the text by highlighting evidence and annotating according to the lesson's detailed instructions.
+- Engage with Text: Students highlight and annotate to gather evidence from the text.
 Highlighted text and annotations are then saved so that students may refer to this evidence while building a formal argument.

-4. Students can use the provided sentence stems to summarize the text.
+- Summarize: Students can use the provided sentence stems to summarize their findings from the text.

-6. Students finally create their formal arguments using the CERCA framework.
+- Write Essay: Students write their formal piece of writing in response to the writing prompt.
 Students can click the "Need Help Getting Started" for sentence starters and other useful tips.